Cartlong7/Cartlong7/README.md

 # Hey :wave: I'm Carter Long 👨‍💻

 I'm a full-stack engineer based out of Boulder, CO.
-Most recently, I've been working on Spearmint, an open-source, accessibility-forward GUI, built for developers by developers, for generating clean, semantic Javascript tests.
+Most recently, I've been working on Spearmint, an open-source, accessibility-forward GUI, for generating clean, semantic Javascript tests.

 Connect with me: